LisaHJung/O4B/README.md

     tls:
       insecure: true
 ```
-- The `debug` exporter prints the telemetry data (traces, metrics) to the collector’s logs in a detailed way.
+- The `debug` exporter prints the telemetry data to the Collector’s logs in a detailed way.
-  - It’s useful for debugging or development to see what data is flowing through the collector.
+  - It’s useful for debugging or development to see what data is flowing through the Collector.
-  -

  <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />

 - The `otlp/jaeger` exporter sends the telemetry data to a Jaeger backend at port 4317.

-**`Service pipelines` configure how data flows inside the collector**
+**`Service pipelines` configure how data flows inside the Collector**
 ```
 service:
   pipelines: